-In our warm-hearted group you can very well find your own niche just for you!
+In our warm-hearted group you can very easily find your very own niche!

 “I’m at MYY for the second year now and this year I’m the second event manager on the board of MYY.
 The post has been very generous and interesting as planning and implementing events is a very rewarding job.
 When planning and participating in events, it is possible to cooperate in various ways with various organizations.
-The best person in charge of the event is getting to know new people and developing cooperation.
-MYY is very easy to approach, and you can ask questions about activities or events at any time! " – Pauliina, Event Manager
+The thing about beeing in charge of the event is getting to know new people and developing cooperation.
+MYY is very easy to approach, and you can ask questions about activities or events at any time!“ – Pauliina, Event Manager

-“I am studying environmental sciences for the second year and on the board I take care of everything related to my studies.
-I try to keep track of all current study issues at Y-bachelor’s degree and inform about them, for example, through study bulletins.
-In addition, I am an alternate member of the Y-bachelor's management team, so any feedback I receive will certainly move forward.
+“I am studying environmental sciences for the second year and, on the board, I take care of everything related to my studies.
+I try to keep track of all current study issues at Y-bachelor’s degree and communicate them, for example, through study bulletins.
+In addition, I am an alternate member of the Y-bachelor 's management team, so any feedback I receive will certainly move forward.
 I wouldn’t know how to choose one of the funniest memories.
 MYY is a wonderful organization and perhaps the best memory is that you get to know wonderful people.
-Thanks to that, all the events have been fun. ” – Henriikka, Study Representative
+Thanks to that, all the events have been fun.” – Henriikka, Study Representative

 Oikos is a subdivision of nutrition students and those interested in the field at the University of Helsinki.
 Oikos may be familiar to you as a subject organization for students of nutrition science and consumer economics, but since 2021 the activities have been transferred to Lipidi ry.
 So you are a member of Oikos automatically if you belong to Lipidi.
 Oikos organizes a wide range of activities for its members, from casual evenings to sports and study events.
 In the first year of the subdivision, the aim is to bring students closer to working life, for example through career events, and to start developing new activities with the help of members' wishes.
 With the new winds, new traditions will certainly be formed over the years.
 The task of the right is also to promote the cohesion of the members and to maintain contacts with both the university's teaching staff and working life.